WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oklahoma/WaterAllocation/ReadME.md

 ***
 ### 0) Code File: 0_PreProcessOklahomaAllocationData.ipynb
-Purpose: Pre-process the Oklahoma input data files and merge them into one master file for simple dataframe creation and extraction.
+Purpose: Pre-process the input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs:
  - Permitted_Groundwater_Wells.csv